-We have entered into three Patent and Technology License Agreements (the "Licenses") with M. D. Anderson relating to its technology.
-These license agreements relate to the following technologies: 1)a lead siRNA drug product; 2) two single nucleic acid (antisense) drug products; and 3) delivery technology platform for nucleic acids.
+We have entered into the License Agreements with M. D. Anderson relating to its technology.
+These License Agreements relate to the following technologies: 1) a lead siRNA drug product; 2) two single nucleic acid (antisense) drug products; and 3) delivery technology platform for nucleic acids.
 These licenses require, among other things, the Company to reimburse M. D. Anderson for ongoing patent expense.
-One license requires the company to raise at least \$2.5 million in funding and, based on the aggregate amount raised, the Company has agreed to sponsor additional research at M. D. Anderson's laboratories.
+One license requires the Company to raise at least \$2.5 million in funding and, based on the aggregate amount raised, the Company has agreed to sponsor additional research at M. D. Anderson's laboratories.
+To maintain our rights to the licensed technology, we must meet certain development and funding milestones.
 A summary of the material terms of the licenses are detailed in our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2009.